stanton26/AppDefense/workshop/2018-07-23-workshop-manual-partner.md

 [AWS Integration](https://vmc-field-team.github.io/labs-partner/aws-integration-partner-lab/){:target="_blank"} | Learn how to integrate with native AWS services such as RDS and EFS
 [Distributed Firewall](https://vmc-field-team.github.io/labs-partner/distributed-firewall-partner-lab/){:target="_blank"} | Learn the basics on how to create east-west firewall rules using NSX Distributed Firewall Capabilities
 [API-Lab](https://vmc-field-team.github.io/labs-partner/api-partner-lab){:target="_blank"} | Learn the basics of API operations on VMware Cloud on AWS
+[VPN-Lab](https://vmc-field-team.github.io/labs-partner/vpn-lab){:target="_blank"} | Learn the basics of Configuring L3 and L2 VPNs on VMware Cloud on AWS